cchalop1/JustDeploy/README.md

 In this 2nd step you can configure your application with name and enable tls if you want.

+You can see all the process on [this video.](https://youtu.be/u2nQGLpXTxM)

 ### Prerequisites

 - Git